 Commission Approval for Customer-Side LSL Replacement Financial Assistance Programs

-While replacement of most utility-owned infrastructure containing lead, including mains, goosenecks, and service lines generally does not require approval from the Commission, the provision of financial assistance to help customers replace the customer-side of lead service lines does require Commission approval.
-See
+While replacement of most utility-owned infrastructure containing lead, including mains, goosenecks, and service lines, generally does not require approval from the Commission, the provision of financial assistance to help customers replace customer-side LSLs does require Commission approval.
+See Wis.
+Stats. §§

 Utilities interested in providing financial assistance to customers who replace customer-side LSLs must:

 LSL Application Filing Requirements.
 The document includes sample tariffs.

 - Upload the completed application and related documents (PDF format) to the PSC Electronic Records Filing (ERF) System using the utility's PSC identification number.

 Resources for LSL Replacement